SIAMRUXN/Global-Seismic-Events-Analysis/README.md

-This personal project is an analysis of Crop Production data from https://www.kaggle.com/datasets/pulastya/global-seismic-events-20002025.
+This personal project is an analysis of earthquake events data from https://www.kaggle.com/datasets/pulastya/global-seismic-events-20002025.

 Using SQL,Python and Tableau to perfrom various data analysis and visualization.